Regional Municipality of Waterloo: German heritage

-Some sources estimate that roughly 50,000 European Germans arrived in the Waterloo area from 1830-1860.
+Some sources estimate that roughly 50,000 European Germans arrived in the Waterloo area from 1830 to 1860.
 Unlike the largely German-speaking Mennonites from Pennsylvania, the later arrivals – from Germany, Austria, Switzerland, and present day and Poland, France and Russia, were of other denominations.
 The first groups were predominantly Roman Catholic; those who arrive later were primarily Lutheran.

 In 1862, German-speaking groups held a Sängerfest ("Singer Festival") that attracted an estimated 10,000 people.
 The festival continued for several years.

 By 1863, Berlin's German population exceeded 2,000. the community started the Friedenfest to celebrate the German victory in the Franco-Prussian war.
 The event continued annual until the start of World War I.

 By 1871, nearly 55 percent of the population had German origins, including the Pennsylvania Mennonites and European Germans.
 This group greatly outnumbered the Scots (18 per cent), the English (12.6 per cent) and the Irish (8 per cent).
 Berlin, Ontario was a bilingual town, with German being the dominant language spoken.
 More than one visitor commented on the necessity of speaking German in Berlin.

 In 1897, the Canadians with origins in Germany raised funds to erect a large monument, with a bronze bust of Kaiser Wilhelm I, in Victoria Park.
 The monument would be destroyed by townspeople just after the start of World War I.

 By the early 1900s, northern Waterloo County – the Kitchener, Waterloo, Elmira area – exhibited a strong German culture and those of German origin made up a third of the population in 1911.
 Lutherans were the primary religious group.
 There were nearly three times as many Lutherans as Mennonites at that time.
 The latter primarily resided in the rural areas and small communities.

 Before and during World War I, there was some anti-German sentiment in Canada and some cultural sanctions on the community, particularly in Berlin, Ontario.
 However, by 1919 most of the population of what would become Kitchener-Waterloo and Elmira were Canadian by birth; over 95 percent had been born in Ontario.